In this episode, Josh and co-host Annelle Barnett, talks about candidate sourcing.

 Josh: [02:26] Got It.
 And what are some of the tips and tricks and techniques?
 So I know there’s LinkedIn.
 What are the ways you used LinkedIn and other platforms to really go pick exactly who you want to source or go after?

 Josh: [05:34] Gotcha.
-And in candidate sourcing, we’re really looking for people who are already excelling in a position, are probably maybe or maybe not happy in their role.
+In candidate sourcing, we’re really looking for people who are already excelling in a position.
+Maybe or maybe not happy in their role.
 Hopefully they’re happy in their role and we’re just trying to go recruit them away.
 Is that the case?

 Annelle: [05:49] That is absolutely the case.
 You we’re trying to recruit passive candidates, the individuals who are happy in their current position but they could be happier elsewhere and you recruit them with a more attractive position, potentially better perks, better salary, et cetera, so that you’re hiring somebody that actually fits who you’re looking for rather than waiting for them to come to you.

 Josh: [06:18] Gotcha.
 And I know that was an interviewing skill I learned very early on in life through some coaching that I got from friends where it was like you’re sitting in an interview and they say, “Well, why do you want to leave the current position?”
 “Oh, I don’t want to leave the current position.
 I’m extremely happy where I am.”

 Some may not be Looking

 Annelle: [06:35] Yeah.
 I think everyone, well not everyone, but I think a lot of people are open to other opportunities.
 They aren’t actively on job boards looking for positions.
 For whatever reason, they may be too busy in their current role, or it’s just not the right time for them.
 If an opportunity comes along and presents itself, then they are a lot more likely to make that move.